algorithmiaio/api-docs/source/includes/clients/_lambda.md

 `kmsEncryptedApiKey = "<kmsEncryptedApiKey>";`

-For more information, follow [this AWS Lambda walkthrough on our blog](http://blog.algorithmia.com/post/133832621114/get-started-building-intelligent-serverless-apps).
+For more information, follow [this AWS Lambda walk through on our blog](http://blog.algorithmia.com/post/133832621114/get-started-building-intelligent-serverless-apps).